Consultation RIS: Lighting

 We invite interested stakeholders to provide feedback on the attached consultation paper, including responses to the questions posed.

-The closing date for written submissions is 5 pm AEDT Friday 24 February 2017 and should include the subject: ‘Consultation RIS – Lighting’.
+The closing date for written submissions has been extended to 5 pm AEDT Friday 3 March 2017 and should include the subject: ‘Consultation RIS – Lighting’.

 - Australian submissions should be emailed to: EERLighting@environment.gov.au.